SunStarSys/www/content/essays/devops.md

 on a scheduled cadence is a great way to get the ball rolling, but a big part of quality control in SaaS/PaaS deployments involves adopting *[trunk based development](https://trunkbaseddevelopment.com)* and its *branch by abstraction* concepts.
+(Please visit the link for a thorough discussion of the features and drawbacks).

 Basically, the multiverse of long-term `git` branches creates the psychological fiction that the combined merging of all of that local development work (and testing!) will lead